Lead in Water

 • To meet this federal requirement, Aspen began monitoring lead and copper levels at a number of residences beginning in 1992.

-1. Aspen's Monitoring Program & Results
+1. Aspen's Monitoring Program and Results

-2. Water Quality Resources
+2. Water Quality History

 • Metals such as lead and copper are introduced into drinking water mainly from home plumbing where copper pipes and lead solder are commonly found.